vuetifyjs/awesome/README.md

 - [vuetify-drilldown-table](https://github.com/webdevnerdstuff/vuetify-drilldown-table) - The Vuetify Drilldown Table is a powerful component that enhances the functionality of the Vuetify framework's v-data-table and v-data-table-server.
 It provides a recursive table structure, allowing you to display hierarchical data in a nested format.
 - [vuetify-inline-fields](https://github.com/webdevnerdstuff/vuetify-inline-fields) - Vuetify Inline Fields Component Library offers a comprehensive collection of reusable UI components to create elegant and efficient inline form fields within your applications.
 - [vuetify-resize-drawer](https://github.com/webdevnerdstuff/vuetify-resize-drawer) - The vuetify-resize-drawer component extends the functionality of the v-navigation-drawer so that it is resizable by the user.
+- [Vuetify3-Plus](https://github.com/Warnier-zhang/Vuetify3-Plus) - A useful complement and improvement to Vuetify 3.

 #### 💡 Example projects <a name="examples-v3"></a>